verhas/javageci/REFERENCE.md

 the directory structure standard that was minted by Maven there is some support to specify the source sets in a simple way for Maven projects.
-There is an overloaded version of the method `source()` that accept a `Source.Maven` object as argument.
+There is an overloaded version of the method `source()` that accept a `Source.Maven` object as an argument.
 Using that you can specify the directories in a simple way.
 You can simply write

 ```java